imayolas/factorial-backend/README.md

 2. Install dependencies.
 Run `yarn`
 3. Lift up docker compose; this will set up a Clickhouse instance: `docker-compose up -d`
 4. Run a script to create and migrate the Clickhouse dbs for test and dev: `yarn prepareClickhouse`
-5. Run a script to add dummy data to the db: `yarn prepareClickhouse`
+5. Run a script to add dummy data to the db: `yarn createSampleData`

 You're now good to go!
 Keep reading to see how to start the dev environment